Orso2p2n/orso2p2n.github.io/_posts/portfolio/dead_cells_updates/2021-09-16-practice-makes-perfect.md

 ### Training Room

 The [Training Room](https://deadcells.wiki.gg/wiki/Training_Room) was _the_ big feature of the update, and after a few brainstorms to define its contents, I was tasked with creating it.
-It is meant to be a sub-area of the first level, that the player can freely access in order to train with any weapon they want again any enemy/boss they want.
+It is meant to be a sub-area of the first level, that the player can freely access in order to train with any weapon against any enemy/boss they want.

 ![](/assets/img/posts/portfolio/dead-cells-updates/25/Training_Room_Entrance.jpg)
 _Entrance to the Training Room, in the HUB area._